Meet the Owners

 Owner: Mark Dolan

-With Mark Dolan back in the league after an 7-year vacation, TFL owners are busy tightening up loopholes.
+With Mark Dolan back in the league after an 7-year vacation, TFL owners are busy tightening up all loopholes.
 Dolan in famous for his ability to stretch the rules into any direction that favors him and his Gators.
 Still, his teams have never had a winning season and the thought here is that streak will continue for quite some time.

 Bagdad Newts